 Be prepared that this may be a long process no matter which route is best in your state.
-Some states move quickly, while others move slowly (Indiana introduced, passed, and had their Krabbe NBS bill signed in 33 days; Pennsylvania families are still trying to have theirs implemented five years – and four bills – later), and it’s easy to feel defeated.
+Some states move quickly, while others move slowly (Indiana introduced, passed, and had their Krabbe NBS bill signed in 33 days; Louisiana families are still trying to have theirs implemented many years later), and it’s easy to feel defeated.
 The work you are doing is important and will save lives!
 You are not alone – we’re here for you every step of the way!

 The final step is to be ready to tell your story.
 If your leukodystrophy has a valid NBS test and treatment, your personal connection to the disease is what will motivate decision-makers to act.
 These decision-makers may come in the form of NBS Advisory Board members, state legislators, rare disease caucus members, and more.
 Present your disease journey.
 Here are some tips on where to start.

 How would newborn screening have changed your life and the lives of your loved ones?

 Be honest.
 If you’re the parent (or family member) of an affected child, talk about how NBS could have saved your child, but instead you’ve had to learn to live without them.
 Tell them that you feel robbed because you didn’t have the opportunity to even try to save their life.
 Show them pictures of your child.
 If you’re not the parent of an affected child, but rather a caretaker, relative, friend or ally who wants to advocate, talk about why you’re passionate — why this is important to you.
 Tell the stories of the affected individual who inspired you to take action.
 Your voice matters!